marijnh/Eloquent-JavaScript/14_dom.md

 {{index "createElement method", "table example", "appendChild method"}}

-You can `document.createElement` to create new element nodes, `document.createTextNode` to create text nodes, and the `appendChild` method to put nodes into other nodes.
+You can use `document.createElement` to create new element nodes, `document.createTextNode` to create text nodes, and the `appendChild` method to put nodes into other nodes.